Eljefemasao/Graduation_Research/README.md

 </div>

-<h2>Result on actual outdoor object </h2>
+<h2>Result applying our approach at object image taken at outdoor</h2>
-By applying that proposed method, youcan detect shadow region in an image.
+By applying that proposed method, you can detect shadow region in an image.
 <div>
 <img alt="er" src="https://github.com/Eljefemasao/Graduation_Research/blob/development/images_for_readme/gradcam.png" >
 </div>